 Learning to Cook Helps with Confidence

-The reading and math skills that your child is learn all come into play when they start to make a dish.
+The reading and math skills that your child is learning all come into play when they start to make a dish.
 They are going to be more confident in those skills once they see what they have accomplished at the end of the cooking/baking time.

 It is an amazing feeling to say that you have cooked a meal, no matter your age, but even more so when you are first learning.

 No matter what reason you come up with for teaching your child to cook, they are learning an important life skill.
-As a bonus, those memories made in the kitchen with your kids are going to last a life time.
+As a bonus, those memories made in the kitchen with your kids are going to last a lifetime.
 For you, and for them.

 When you teach your kids to cook, they are going to be more likely to teach their kids to cook.